-This policy applies to requests for legal indemnification and payment of legal accounts submitted to the Board pursuant to the Uniform, Civilian or Senior Officers Collective Agreements, as well as requests submitted by Auxiliary Members of the Service.
+This policy applies to requests for legal indemnification and payment of legal accounts submitted to the Board pursuant to the Uniform, Civilian or Senior Officers Collective Agreements, as well as requests submitted by Auxiliary Volunteers of the Service.

-In accordance with the Uniform, Civilian or Senior Officers Collective Agreements, the Board will provide legal representation through the Board Solicitor for a member of the Service who is a defendant in a civil or administrative claim for damages arising out of the attempted performance, in good faith, of his/her duties, unless the Board Solicitor determines that it would be improper to represent both the Board and the member.
-In such cases, the member will be required to retain his/her own legal representation.
+In accordance with this policy in the case of Auxiliary Volunteers and the Uniform, Civilian or Senior Officers Collective Agreements for employees of the Service, the Board will provide legal representation through the Board Solicitor for an auxiliary volunteer or member of the Service who is a defendant in a civil or administrative claim for damages arising out of the attempted performance, in good faith, of his/her duties, unless it would result in a conflict of interest for the same legal representative to represent both the Board and the member.
+In such cases, the member will be required to retain his/her own legal representation, which will be subject to indemnification as per the applicable collective agreement.

-Where the member is charged with a criminal or statutory offence arising out of his/her employment with the Service, the Board will not provide representation and the member will be required to retain his/her own legal representation.
+Where the auxiliary volunteer or member is charged with a criminal or statutory offence arising out of his/her good faith performance of their duties with the Service, this policy will apply in addition to the applicable collective agreement provision for legal indemnification.

-Reimbursement of legal costs for a member required to retain his/her own legal counsel will be determined in accordance with the applicable collective agreement.
+Reimbursement of legal costs for a member required to retain his/her own legal counsel will be determined in accordance with the applicable collective agreement and this policy.

-It is the policy of the Ottawa Police Services Board that the following procedures shall be followed with regard to legal indemnification:
+It is the policy of the Ottawa Police Services Board that the following procedures shall be followed with regard to legal indemnification.
+In the case of a dispute, the dispute resolution mechanism in the applicable collective agreement will apply (not applicable for auxiliary members).

-A. INDEMNIFICATION OF MEMBERS OF OTTAWA POLICE SERVICE
+A. INDEMNIFICATION OF MEMBERS OF THE OTTAWA POLICE SERVICE